Schizophrenia

 • Nicotine dependence (>50%) and substance use disorders

-• Metabolic syndrome, diabetes mellitus, obesity, and infectious diseases
+• Metabolic syndrome, diabetes mellitus, and obesity

 There's more to see -- the rest of this topic is available only to subscribers.